 When someone you know is in need of financing via credit card, they might ask you as a co-signer in order to be approved.

-While this sounds harmless, there are plenty of legal liabilities about co-signing that you should keep in mind.
+If you were lucky.
+Someone said yes and helped you out.
+But do you really know how lucky you were?
+There are plenty of legal liabilities about co-signing that you should keep in mind.
 In general, it is advised to avoid co-signing on a credit card (or loan) for anyone.
 No matter what your relationship with that person may be.

 You are required by law to pay the bill.